 - 2 qts cold water

-- 3 tbsp dry rub mix (I used Gormet Warehouse Applewood Smoke)
+- 3 tbsp dry rub mix (I used Gourmet Warehouse Applewood Smoke)

 - 2 bay leaves

-Prepare the meat by rinsing it under cold water, and then, dry it off thoroughly.
-Place the pork in a 2 gallon ziploc bag or some type of container so the brin covers the meat completely.
+Prepare the meat by rinsing it under cold water, then dry it off thoroughly.
+Place the pork in a 2 gallon ziploc bag or some type of container so the brine covers the meat completely.
 Carefully pour the brine over the meat, and place two bay leaves in the liquid.
 Keep the meat in the brine for 12 to 24 hours.
-I kept the pork roast in the brine for 24 hours, and I believe that is why the meat was to tender.
+I kept my pork roast in the brine for 24 hours, and I believe that is why the meat was so tender.